-Calendar Day: One sequential 24 hour period as denoted on a calendar - regardless of the day of the week.
+Calendar Day: One (1) sequential twenty-four (24) hour period as denoted on a calendar - regardless of the day of the week

-Continuing Appointment: an indefinite term appointment
+Continuing Appointment: An indefinite term appointment

-Day: A normal business day when the University's Administration Offices are open i.e. excluding weekends, statutory holidays, and other days when the Administration Offices are closed or open less than four hours.
-Any date specified in the collective agreement which does not correspond with a Day will be deemed to be the next Day.
+Day: A normal business day when the University's Administration Offices are open i.e. excluding weekends, statutory holidays, and other days when the Administration Offices are closed or open less than four (4) hours.
+Any date specified in the Agreement which does not correspond with a Day will be deemed to be the next Day.